CELEBRATE 40 YEARS OF THE CENTER

 Poignant stories of families harmed by medical negligence and the lessons learned about avoidance and prevention of tragedies.

-NEW!
 EXPANDED NEXT GENERATION SEQUENCING TEST LIST

 The Center for Human Genetics is pleased to announce our newly expanded Next Generation Sequencing (NGS) DNA test list.
 This high-throughput method is cost-effective and has a 2-3 week turnaround time.